Marte’s 4 hits lead Oakland to a 6-3 win, sweep of Rangers

 TRAINER’S ROOM

 Rangers: LHP John King (left shoulder inflammation) is scheduled to pitch multiple innings in relief for Triple-A Round Rock on Tuesday.
-Manager Chris Woodward then plans to ease him back into the Texas bullpen.
+Woodward then plans to ease him back into the Texas bullpen.
 “We’ll have to look out for him,” Woodward said.
 “We wouldn’t stick him in the bullpen and just use him on a nightly basis.
 We would just say, OK, if he pitches, he’s going to have a couple of days off to pitch again.”

-Athletics: Manager Bob Melvin said IF/OF Chad Pinder (strained right hamstring) is on track to begin a rehab assignment around Aug.
+Athletics: Melvin said IF/OF Chad Pinder (strained right hamstring) is on track to begin a rehab assignment around Aug.
 15. Pinder has been on the injured list since July 8. … RHP Mike Fiers (sprained right elbow) is throwing out to 90 feet but is still not close to pitching off a mound.
 He has been on the IL since May 8.

 ROSTER MOVES